 You can also switch between the jurisdictions using the “Filter by jurisdiction” menu on the right menu.
 Visit our special Panama Papers blog post for more information about how secretive some of these jurisdictions.

 We encourage you to be careful when describing the information contained in this database.
-There are legitimate uses for offshore companies and trusts and we do not intend to suggest or imply that any persons, companies or other entities have broken the law or otherwise acted improperly.
+There are legitimate uses for offshore companies and trusts and we do not intend to suggest or imply that any people, companies or other entities have broken the law or otherwise acted improperly.
 In addition, many people and entities have the same or similar names.
 We suggest you confirm the identities of any individuals or entities located in the database based on addresses or other identifiable information.

 In addition to using the online Offshore Leaks database, you can also download the full dataset and explore all the data on your computer.
 We are making the raw data available for download here.